swearfish/ascend-free/RULES.md

     * learn anything,
     * experiment with cutting edge tech
     * making money
-    * demonstrating coding skills
+    * demonstrate coding skills
-    * reference
+    * use as reference
 * Don't stick to problems
   * When you encounter a problem:
     1. Implement a workaround